doryosi/Jenkins_CASC/README.md

 2. Run the shell script

-3. Connect to Jenkins from locally
+3. Connect to Jenkins locally